 One of the most common questions many men have about finasteride is what will happen if they stop taking the drug.
 Are the hair loss prevention effects permanent, or will their hair begin to thin and fall out again?

 DHT-blocking drugs like finasteride belong to a category of medications known as 5α-Reductase inhibitors, or 5-ARIs.
 Our guide to DHT and male hair loss covers in more detail how finasteride works for hair loss prevention.

 Because finasteride works by blocking the specific enzyme responsible for DHT, it only prevents hair loss while the drug is active in your body.
 Once you stop taking finasteride, your body starts to convert testosterone to DHT again and your hair follicles start to react as they normally would.

-In this guide, we’ll cover what you can expect to happen if you stop taking finasteride, as well as the long-term effects that stopping finasteride can have on your hairline, thickness and all-round hair health.
+In this guide, we’ll cover what you can expect to happen if you stop taking finasteride, as well as the long-term effects that stopping finasteride can have on your hairline, thickness, and all-around hair health.

 Finasteride has a half-life of around five to six hours in men 18 to 60 years of age (and eight hours in men over the age of 70), meaning it needs to be taken daily in order to be effective.

 If you’re genetically prone to male pattern baldness, this can mean that the DHT will once again start to affect your hair follicles, resulting in thinning of the hair on your scalp, hairline recession, and other male pattern baldness effects.

 In short, if you stop taking finasteride daily, you’ll lose the hair you’ve gained in about one year.
-Finasteride isn’t a lifetime cure — instead, it’s a treatment that you need to keep taking if you want to continue to stop hair loss.
+Finasteride isn’t a lifetime cure — instead, it’s a hair loss treatment that you need to keep taking if you want to continue to stop hair loss.

 Since finasteride only prevents hair loss while it’s active in your body, you’ll need to use it daily over the long term if your goal is to stop baldness and keep as much of your hair as possible.